 Treatment for Paraplegia

-There may also be minor or major complications of paraplegia that need to be treated.
-Loss of function in the abdomen, for instance, can cause incontinence and loss of control of the bowels or bladder.
+There may also be minor or significant complications of paraplegia that need to be treated.
+For instance, loss of function in the abdomen can cause incontinence and loss of control of the bowels or bladder.
 There may be respiratory problems, such as difficulty breathing, or even mental health issues, like depression, that need to be treated.

 Paraplegia in the Maritime Industry

-After being treated for an injury, it is important that you get an accident report completed at work as soon as possible.
-Get eyewitness accounts to the accident and keep your medical records of treatment.
-These can be used to ensure you get everything you are entitled to, whether the law that applies to you is the Jones Act or another federal maritime law.
+After being treated for an injury, you must complete an accident report at work as soon as possible.
+Get eyewitness accounts of the accident and keep your medical records of treatment.